bassamanator/Sovol-SV06-firmware/README.md

 ## Clone the Repository

+💡 **Requirement**: Klipper must be installed on the host Raspberry Pi for everything to work.
+Easiest is to use a [FluiddPi](https://docs.fluidd.xyz/installation/fluiddpi#download) or [MainsailOS](https://github.com/mainsail-crew/mainsail/releases/latest) image.

 There are many ways to get started, the simplest being to clone this repo to the appropriate folder.

 1. `cd ~/printer_data/config`